wasmCloud/wasmcloud-dev-site/content/overview/installation/install-with-docker.md

 docker compose up
 ```

 The host will run until you type ctrl-c or close the terminal window.
-To start the docker-compose process in the background, add a `-d` flag:
+To start the docker compose process in the background, add a `-d` flag:

 ```bash
 docker compose up -d